Skip to Content

 The icemaking cycle begins with a timed switch, which, in most units, sends a signal to a solenoid water valve, generally positioned behind the fridge.
 Current traveling down this route moves the solenoid, a coiled wire that opens the valve, allowing sufficient water to fill the mold.

 The mold is generally a series of cavities, and each is joined to the next by a small slot, so each ice cube joins its neighbor.
-The mold will fill with water in just a few seconds and freeze in one to three hours.
+The ice mold itself will fill with water in just a few seconds and freeze in one to three hours.

 Once the thermostat determines that the water is now ice, it activates the heating unit, which warms part of the tray, releasing the ice cubes.